Marine Litter and Plastics Accounting

 Plastics treaty reporting and compliance monitoring

-The anticipated international legally binding instrument on plastic pollution under development through the INC process will require countries to track plastic production, consumption, trade, waste generation, and environmental leakage[9].
-Marine litter accounts provide the integrated data infrastructure for such reporting by linking plastics material flow accounts (tracking production and use) to waste management accounts (tracking collection and disposal) to residual flow accounts (tracking marine leakage).
-This eliminates redundant data collection across multiple reporting obligations and ensures consistency between national waste statistics and international environmental monitoring.
+Marine litter accounts link plastics material flow accounts (tracking production and use) to waste management accounts (tracking collection and disposal) to residual flow accounts (tracking marine leakage), eliminating redundant data collection across reporting obligations and ensuring consistency between national waste statistics and international environmental monitoring.

 Circular economy metrics for plastics